Kadaaran/useful-website-pool/README.md

 # useful-website-pool 🌊

 > Random and useful websites tools, tutorials about everything I find interesting or simply awesome.
-This is the "I just put this here to check it later" list.
+This is the kind of "I just put this one here to check it later" list.
 Feel free to add anything you want, just don't forget to add a section if there isn't.

 ## Javascript